-An atlas is a good choice to use alongside the Let’s Go Geography curriculum.
-It can be a fun and engaging way to complement each lesson.
-But which is best?
-Here are several that we think would be a good fit with our curriculum.
+The best atlas paired with the Let’s Go Geography curriculum gives you a fun and engaging way to complement each lesson.
+Here are several that we think would be a good fit.

 Why do they fit so well?
 Because the majority of these explore the world country by country, just like we do in Let’s Go Geography.
 Since we do not sell these in our store, they are linked to Amazon, where we will earn a commission on purchases.
 This does not effect your price!